Mark Avilla

 Mark also spent a year as a national student advisor for the Agriculture Future of America (AFA) organization, based in Kansas City, Missouri.
 He and his team developed student programming, which included a national conference, as well as served as national representatives for the organization while meeting with industry partners and government officials across the United States.

 Since his return to the farm in 2015, Mark has been active and involved in the Agriculture Future of America Alliance, the organization’s alumni group that provides programming and lifelong learning opportunities to AFA alumni.
-He currently serves as the vice chair on the National AFA Alliance Advisory Council, the AFA Alliance’s governing body, and gives back to their collegiate programs by assisting with events, career roundtable discussions, and mentorship programs.
+He currently serves as the vice chair on the National AFA Alliance Advisory Council, the AFA Alliance’s governing body, and gives back to their collegiate programs by participating in events, career roundtable discussions, and mentorship programs.

-He is also passionate about ag policy and has been an active member of the California Farm Bureau since 2016, including having served on the California Young Farmers & Ranchers committee.
+He is also an agricultural policy advocate and has been an active member of the California Farm Bureau since 2016, having served as chair of the Stanislaus County Young Farmers & Ranchers from 2019-21 and on the California Young Farmers & Ranchers committee from 2021-23.
 He was also a graduate of their 2021 Leadership Farm Bureau program.
+He currently serves as a member of the Stanislaus County Farm Bureau board of directors.

 Mark received his bachelor’s degree in agricultural communications & journalism from Kansas State University and his associate degree in agriculture science from Modesto Junior College.
-He is a lifetime member of the Agriculture Future of America Alliance and served as a district representative for the California Farm Bureau state Young Farmers & Ranchers Committee, representing Stanislaus & Tuolumne counties from 2021-2023.
-Mark also served as chairman of the Stanislaus County Young Farmers & Ranchers Committee from 2019-21.
-He is a member of the Stanislaus County Farm Bureau, Agriculture Future of America Alliance and the Kansas State University Alumni Association.
+He is a lifetime member of the Agriculture Future of America Alliance, a member of the Stanislaus County Farm Bureau, and the Kansas State University Alumni Association.

 He farms walnuts with his family in Modesto, CA.